mascotbot/elevenlabs-avatar/README.md

 cd mascotbot-elevenlabs
 ```

-2. Copy the Mascot Bot SDK package to the project root:
+2. Copy the Mascotbot SDK package to the project root:
 ```bash
 cp /path/to/mascotbot-sdk-react-0.1.6.tgz ./
 ```